 • Switch on the hazard lights and call for roadside assistance or emergency services.

-• If you have to get out of the vehicle try to get out from the side that is away from the oncoming traffic.
+• If you have to get out of the vehicle, try to get out from the side away from the oncoming traffic.

-• Carry flares in your trunk so that if you break down at night, you can light flares to notify oncoming traffic.
+• Carry flares in your trunk so that you can light flares to notify oncoming traffic if you break down at night.

 • If and when possible, stay behind the guard rail.